CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 - Create a website that can reciprocate the service that Vinyl Vibes website will provide for him.

 #### Motivations:
+- Grow his business to the cult like status that Vinyl Vibes has achieved.
+- Much like Norm, share his knowledge and passion for music with the record enthusiest community.
+- Refine a reciprocal agreement with Vinyl Vibe where they share resources.
+Due to his location and local knowledge, Diego has access to a lot of early Grunge and Alternative Records that didn't make it to Australia.
+Similarly, Norm has access to a lot of Pub Rock, New Wave, and Underground records from Australia that are even more rare in Seattle.
 #### Frustrations:
 <br>